EvgenovDev/EvgenovDev/README.md

 _____

 ## About me:
-Hello everyone! 👋 My name's Roman and I'm begginer frontend developer! 😎 This is my main profile 💜
+Hello everyone!
+My name's Roman and I'm frontend developer!
 _____

 ## Languages and tools: